kmehltretter82/frama-c-linux/ivette/tests/README.md

 Note that `/tests/libs/e2eService.ts` also provides with some examples of `<arguments>` to fed `e2eService.launchApp()` function with.
-In particular, use the `Dome`'s `--init-settings` option for launching Ivette with default settings, and the `--with-fixed-settings </path/to/json-file-with-settings>` option for launching Ivette with particular settings.
+In particular, use the `Dome`'s `--settings CLEAN` option for launching Ivette with default settings, and the `--settings </path/to/json-file-with-settings>` option for launching Ivette with particular settings.

 `Playwright` also provides an interactive way for identifying new locators.